usarscotus/legal-directory/frcp/rule_87.md

 &nbsp;&nbsp;(2) if the property was not in the government's possession, custody, or control when the complaint was filed, no later than 60 days after the government complied with 18 U.S.C. §985(c) as to real property, or 60 days after process was executed on the property under Rule G(3).

-(iii) A claim filed by a person asserting an interest as a bailee must identify the bailor, and if filed on the bailor's behalf must state the authority to do so.
+&nbsp;&nbsp;&nbsp;&nbsp;(iii) A claim filed by a person asserting an interest as a bailee must identify the bailor, and if filed on the bailor's behalf must state the authority to do so.

 (b) Answer .
 A claimant must serve and file an answer to the complaint or a motion under Rule 12 within 21 days after filing the claim.
 A claimant waives an objection to in rem jurisdiction or to venue if the objection is not made by motion or stated in the answer.